HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 If you’re unfamiliar with the words and the song’s tune, you can find them HERE.

-Regional versions of the recipe may also include other ingredients such as American cheese, cheddar cheese, or chopped hard-boiled eggs.
+Regional recipe versions may also include other ingredients such as American cheese, cheddar cheese, or chopped hard-boiled eggs.

-Thankful for the Greatest Generation and all they sacrificed for our freedom and our American way of life, I can only imagine from what I’ve been told about life what it was like growing up during the Great Depression; the people who came of age during World War II, those who fought in it, or whose labor helped win it.
+I am thankful for the Greatest Generation and all they sacrificed for our freedom and the American way of life.
+Whenever I hear the stories, I can only imagine what life was like growing up during the Great Depression.
+Being among those young people who came of age during World War II, those who fought in that war, or whose labor helped win it.

-My parents, in-laws, and grandparents were part of that time when the world’s economy was intensely declining– when war shaped the lives and hearts of America’s young men and women through the hardships, conflicts, and devastation they experienced.
-It’s hard to imagine, in my life of plenty, what they not only lived through but survived.
+My parents, in-laws, and grandparents lived during that time when the world’s economy was intensely declining—when war shaped the lives and hearts of America’s young people through the hardships, conflicts, and devastation they experienced.
+It’s hard to imagine, in my life of plenty, what they not only lived through but also survived.

-I remember hearing stories about how this simple bologna, pickle, and onion spread was considered a treat and a fancy extravagance to those in our family during those days.
+I remember hearing stories about how this simple bologna, pickle, and onion spread was considered a treat and a fancy extravagance to those in our family at the time.

-The sandwich spread, which consists of mayonnaise, pickles, bologna, and onion (ingredients that I’ve always considered to be nothing remotely fancy), yet when combined, presents an extraordinary mix of taste and flavor that leaves you wanting to keep eating more.
-I’m sure that my parents and grandparents believed the same since it was immediately devoured upon serving.
+The sandwich spread consists of mayonnaise, pickles, bologna, and onion (ingredients I’ve always considered nothing remotely fancy).
+Yet, combined, they present an extraordinary mix of taste and flavor.
+It’s a simple combination that leaves you wanting to keep eating more, which explains why everyone immediately devours it upon serving.

 With the sandwich spread’s German culinary roots and a great deal of German heritage in my family background, it doesn’t surprise me that this recipe would be a favorite meal made and loved for generations.